Virtual Video Visit Frequently Asked Questions

 How do I connect and initiate my scheduled video visit?

 You need to join the visit through the MyChart app on a smartphone or tablet.
-Once in MyChart, go to Appointments > Upcoming Appointments and click on your visit.
+Once in MyChart, go to Visits > Upcoming Visits and click on your visit.
 For more information on how to join a video visit, watch the video “How Patients Connect to a Video Visit from the MyChart App.”

 Your provider will conduct the video visit from a private room.
 You may also wish to find a private space where you can do the visit.